pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/03_Ecommerce_Framework.md

       `"script" => ":Shop/filters:select_category.html.php"`.
    - Fallback for old view scripts path relative to `PIMCORE_PROJECT_ROOT . "/legacy/website/views/scripts"` - but they
       are also rendered with Symfony engine.

+- CartPriceCalculator: property `$gradTotal` was renamed to `$grandTotal` - needs to be reflected in when subclassing the default calculator.

 - Commands namespace changed from `shop` to `ecommerce`.